adm78/visualchemeng-js/README.md

 We welcome contributions big and small.
 If you'd like to contribute or help with a simulation module, please get in touch at [amcguire227@gmail.com](mailto:amcguire227@gmail.com).
 If you think you've found a bug please check the exisiting [Issues](https://github.com/issues) first and add a new Issue if its not there already.
 We accept [Pull Requests](https://github.com/pulls)!

 ## Usage
-Just clone or download this repository and open any of the files in [`/tests/`](https://github.com/adm78/visualchemeng-js/tree/master/tests) in your browser (note: it's easiest to navigate to `/tests/` in your file explorer and double-click the file you want to run).
+Just clone or download this repository and open any of the html files in [`/apps/*/html/test/`] in your browser (note: it's easiest to navigate to a given test directory in your file explorer and double-click the file you want to run).
 That's it!
 All dependencies are bundled with the repository or auto-downloaded.
 The latest stable version of each module can be found on
 [visualchemeng.com](http://visualchemeng.com).

 ## Credit where credit due